wandb/wandb/docs/sdk/wandb-core.md

 Filestream requests retry for a long window because experiments may run for days and users may have transient network failures.

+When the server returns `metric_limit.warning` with a count and limit, the SDK prints a near-limit warning once per run.
+HTTP 400 with `X-Wandb-Error-Code: run_metric_limit_exceeded` stops further filestream data uploads and prints an actionable error once.
+Local recording continues.
+The transmit loop stays alive so `FinishWithExit` can send only `complete` and `exitcode`; if completion was batched with rejected data, it retries once without that data.
+Unrelated upload errors keep their existing behavior.
+Direct file transfers and artifacts are separate from filestream and are not stopped by this handling.

 ## Run files and file transfer

 `run.save()` and internal files use the run files path, separate from artifacts.
 The Python side materializes files into the run directory and sends `FilesRecord`s.
 Core's `runfiles.Uploader` handles policies and uses `FileTransferManager` for actual transfers.